 - A 64-bit x86 CPU and a 64-bit OS.
 As of early 2015 it is no longer possible to do a full build of Firefox from source on most 32-bit systems; a 64-bit OS is required.
 "Artifact builds" may be possible, but are not a supported configuration.
 On Linux you can determine this by typing "uname -a" in a terminal.

-- GCC 4.8 or later is required as of Firefox 48.
-The Firefox codebase relies on some C++ features that are not supported in GCC 4.8 or earlier - you can learn more about the features we use and their compiler support here
+- GCC 4.9 is required as of Firefox 50.
+The Firefox codebase relies on some C++ features that are not supported in earlier versions of GCC, and as of December 2016 causes some errors in GCC 5.x or later.
+You can learn more about the features we use and their compiler support here

 - autoconf 2.13.
 Most Linux distros now install a later version of autoconf, which the build system cannot use, reporting the error "*** Couldn't find autoconf 2.13.
 Stop."
 However a separate autoconf213 package is usually available.
 To install autoconf 2.13 in Debian based distros copy this line and past it into a terminal window: